 Make sure you communicate often with your cleaner and be a good listener when there’s a problem.
 Tools like TurnoverBNB make the process of managing cleaning a lot easier, but you mustn’t forget the personal side of the equation.

 How about you?
-Do you have any tips on how to find a cleaning lady or gentleman?
+Do you have any tips on how to find a reliable vacation rental cleaning crew?
 Comment below!